 No, it can only use 2 channels when it has been switched to a standalone model.
 It only features the 4 channel capability when you use Serato.

 Yes.
 Both the controls and software programs feature layouts that I consider to be very beginner-friendly.

 However, if you’re a beginner and prefer to use only one of the DJ’s modes, such as the basic DJ controller mode that requires the use of a laptop, then you may be better off with a lower priced model such as the Native Instruments Traktor Kontrol S8 DJ Controller, which offers many of the same features, but at a price that’s more affordable.

 Does this Controller Work Exactly Like a Dedicated Mixer?

-It does, although for the beginner, learning how to mix can be a little intimidating, especially on a controller that offers so many different features and functions.
+It does, although for the beginner, learning how to mix can be a little intimidating, especially on a unit that offers so many different features and functions.

-If you’re new to the DJing world and need a nudge in the right direction, click here to read my article on DJ Mixing for Beginners: How to Operate a DJ Mixer, where you’ll learn how to setup and adjust mixer-specific features in order to achieve the sound you’re looking for.
+If you’re new to the DJing world and need a nudge in the right direction, read my article on how to use a DJ mixer, where you’ll learn how to set up and adjust mixer-specific features in order to achieve the sound you’re looking for.